-Ohio HVAC License: How to Become an HVAC Professional
+Ohio HVAC License: How to Get Certified as an HVAC Contractor in OH

-The average annual salary for an HVAC contractor in Ohio is around $43,000, but that jumps to over $48,000 for more experienced pros.
-Plus, you stand to earn even more money if you start your own HVAC business.
+This demand means higher earning potential.
+The average annual salary for an HVAC contractor in Ohio is $58,390, but that can climb to over $80,000 with more experience and if you start your own HVAC business.

 In this guide, we’ll cover the key things you need to know about becoming a licensed HVAC contractor in Ohio.